 [Regulation 24D inserted in Gazette 25 Feb 2000 p.
 972.]

 24E.
-Preparation of policy
+Regional price preference policies for local governments

 (1) Where a local government intends to give a regional price preference in relation to a process, the local government is to —

-(a) prepare a proposed regional price preference policy (if no policy has yet been adopted for that kind of contract);
+(a) prepare a proposed regional price preference policy (if no policy has yet been adopted for that kind of contract); and